open-craft/opencraft/README.md

     git clone https://github.com/open-craft/ansible-playbooks deploy

 If you already have a clone of that repo, you can also create a symlink `deploy` pointing to your clone.

+Create a new virtualenv to install the dependencies of the `ansible-playbooks` repository – most notably Ansible:

+    virtualenv ~/venvs/ansible    # Adjust the path, or use mkvirtualenv
+                                  # if you have virtualenvwrapper installed.
+    ~/venvs/ansible/bin/activate
+    pip install -r deploy/requirements.txt

 Now you can run

     vagrant up